JoseMariaRubioMoral/cv/README.md

-cv
+cv of José María Rubio Moral
 ==

-my online CV with FireBase, Angular
+my CV online with FireBase, Angular